 One's an internationally renowned walking track in the famous Cradle Mountain-Lake St Clair National Park, the other is a favourite amongst locals.
-Whilst close in location, they offer different walking experiences and stunning landscapes.
+Whilst close in location, they offer different walking experiences through stunning landscapes.
 We've put together highlights on The Overland Track and the Walls of Jerusalem Circuit to showcase their individual characteristics.

 The Overland Track (Cradle Mountain-Lake St Clair National Park)